 I had Estee Lauder’s Double Wear (pricey, yet amazing foundation) that has started to separate.
 I’ve only used about half the bottle in the past year, and although hard to do, it’s time to throw it out.

-All makeup eventually expires, usually within 2 years, so it’s important to do regular inventory checks.
+All makeup eventually expires, usually within 2 years, so it’s a good idea to do regular inventory checks.

-Keeping beauty products longer than recommended can have potential health risks — skin irritation, clogged pores, infections, and sty’s may result if you decided to overlook a product’s shelf life.
+Keeping beauty products longer than recommenOnce a product is exposed to air, harmful bacteria starts to grow and can become a health issue.
+Skin irritation, clogged pores, infections, pink eye, and sty’s may result if you decided to overlook a product’s shelf life.

 How to Check Expiration Date on Makeup

-Most products’ shelf life starts as soon as the contents is exposed to air, or when it is opened.
+Most products’ shelf life starts as soon as the contents are exposed to air, or when it is opened.
+Unopened products haven’t been exposed to air so their shelf life is a bit longer.

 If you look at the packaging, you’ll notice a picture of a jar with a number near it (EX 12M.)
 This indicates how many months that product is good for once it is opened.
 It’s called the Period After Opening (PAO.)

-Other factors may play a role in altering the recommended shelf life.
-Humidity, sunlight, and warmer temperatures may shorten the shelf life.
+Other factors may play a role in altering the general guidelines for skincare and cosmetic product’s shelf life.
+Humidity, sunlight, and warmer temperatures may contribute to accelerating product breakdown, or contribute to faster bacterial growth.

 Items that are not opened may have a longer shelf life.
 However, even the best preservatives do break down over time so you’re better off tossing it after 2 years.